Shriinivas/inkscapestrokefont/README.md

 The <b>Synchronize Font List</b> extension should be used to synchronize the font list with the list of font data files (if the folder contents are changed externally)<br>

 <b>Sample Font Files<br></b>
 Please refer to the SVGs in the fontsvg folder for sample font design.
-The two bundled  fonts use the same SVGs to generate the font data. <br><br>
+The three bundled  fonts use the same SVGs to generate the font data. <br><br>

 <b>Video Tutorials<br></b>